What is a two-tier board?

 Why choose a one-tier board

-- The expected advantage of a one-tier board is that board members receive information earlier and more detailed than supervisory board members within a two-tier board.
+The advantage of a one-tier board may be that board members receive information earlier and more detailed than supervisory board members within a two-tier board.

-- The (direct) involvement of non-executive directors would also be greater in a one-tier board.
+The (direct) involvement of non-executive directors is also greater in a one-tier board.
 They are also responsible for the actions and decisions of executive directors in the day-to-day business.